xiaoma-565/isct-pbc-2024/docs/learning-phase-2/2-experience-api-development-1.md

 ### 2. The model definitions

-Pet model learned in learning phase #1 and #2
+Pet model learned in learning phase #1

 **User**